Qodana 2024.1 Help

 Explore analysis results

-You can get the latest Qodana report in your PyCharm as explained below.
+You can load the latest Qodana report from Qodana Cloud to your IDE as explained below.

 1. In your IDE, navigate to Tools | Qodana | Log in to Qodana.